theripper93/canvas3dcompendium/wiki/ParticleSystemProps.md

 ### `.miss()`

-If added to the effect will miss the target.
+If added to the effect, it will miss the target.
 You can also call `.miss(Boolean)` if you prefer.

 ### `.name(string)`